gummyworm/monster/README.md

 between steps and saves these values in between calls to the program.
 Values that will be used by the user program are then swapped in so that the program behaves as if the debugger is not running.
-The full internal state of the user program and debugger occupy buffers.
+The full internal state of the user program and debugger occupy buffers in the debugger and are available to be swapped in/out on command with the `C= + SPACE` key combination.
+This is useful if you'd like to see what the internal RAM state, which is the _only_ place that the screen state may live, looks like at the current step in the program.

 If we aren't stepping _into_ code in RAM (_go_, _step over_) we are unable to calculate the addresses that will be affected when we